 Shells are porous and during incubation, this allows a certain amount of moisture to evaporate from the egg and also allows oxygen into the egg and carbon dioxide out of the egg for respiration.

-Shells are amazingly strong but in the right way.
+One interesting thing about eggs is that their shells are amazingly strong but in the right way.
 The inside of the shell is softer than the outside which means a little chick is able to break through the shell to get out but is well protected from the outside.
 This inner layer is also the calcium source that a chick uses to develop bones.

-This is the reason that day old chicks can be shipped around the country and why chicks can successfully be left to dry out in the incubator without food or water for some hours before removing them to the rearing area.
+This is the reason that day-old chicks can be shipped around the country and why chicks can successfully be left to dry out in the incubator without food or water for some hours before removing them to the rearing area.

 These are supporting spirals that hold the yolk in place.
 Each spiral is twisted in the opposite direction to the other.